Where is Stephen Clemence now?

-In the summer of 2010, shortly after he had announced his retirement, Clemence was back in football as a reserve team development coach at Sunderland, linking up with his former manager at Birmingham City, Steve Bruce.
+In the summer of 2010, shortly after he had announced his retirement, Clemence first dipped his toe into coaching when he was appointed as a reserve team development coach at Sunderland, linking up with his former manager at Birmingham City, Steve Bruce.

-In June 2012, Bruce was appointed manager of Championship side Hull City and he immediately recruited Clemence as manager of their reserve team.
+When Bruce was appointed manager of Championship side Hull City in the summer of 2012 he immediately recruited Clemence as manager of their reserve team and promoted him to first team coach two years later

-A successful four years at Hull City came to an end for Clemence in October 2016 when he rejoined his former manager Steve Bruce at Aston Villa as first team coach.
+A successful four years at Hull City came to an end for Clemence in October 2016 when he joined the recently appointed Bruce at Aston Villa as his first team coach.

 Follow on Twitter @StephenClemence